comet-ml/comet-mcp/examples/README.md

 create one programmatically.
 You don't need more than a few questions to get started.

-For those using `comet-mcp`, you can create test datasets programmatically or through the [Opik UI](https://www.comet.com/docs/opik/).
+For those using `comet-mcp`, you can create a test dataset and test experiments by following the instructions in [COMET-MCP-DATASET.md](https://github.com/comet-ml/comet-mcp/blob/main/examples/COMET-MCP-DATASET.md)

 An example dataset item looks like: